sketch-hq/SketchAPI/docs-website/pages/plugins-create-plugin.md

 ---
-title: Your First Plugin
-summary: Basic concepts for plugin users.
+title: Debug a plugin
+section: plugins
+chapter: Guides
+permalink: /plugins/create-a-plugin

+# Previous developer documentation
+redirect_from:
-permalink: /guides/first-plugin/
+  - /guides/first-plugin/

-order: 110
+order: 102
 ---

 This document will take you through creating your first Sketch plugin ("Hello World") and will explain the basic Sketch extensibility concepts.